 So you have a subscription or membership on Ancestry.com or a similar Family History search site and you have access to online records, that's great.
 Here you can begin filling in your family tree with the information you find.
 But it's not always that simple.

 You can narrow down the results by location and time period that you are searching.
 You can also choose to look at only one set of official records at a time.
-For example: Look at Death Index only if you already have a date of birth confirmed.
+For example: Look at a Death Index only if you already have a full name and date of birth.

-Does the results match the location or surrounding area?
+Does the result match the location or surrounding area?

-Is this person on someone else's tree that links to a common ancestor?
+Is this person listed on someone else's tree that links to a common ancestor?

-Is there a Location residence listed that matches census records that you have?
+Is there a Location residence listed that matches records that you have?

 Only enter the last name in search criteria.

 Opt for spelling variations of the last name.

 Make a note of the spelling variations so that you can refer to them later.

 So here is the biggest drawback to building your family tree, finding the time.
 So many memberships or subscriptions are paid for every month and no one had time to make use of it.